Mathe172/NewCommands/README.md

 ##MCP and Minecraft version
 NewCommands is built on Minecraft 1.8 using MCP 9.10.

-**To try it out, just copy the files from the `bin`-folder into the jar and launch and delete the META-INF folder in the client jar**

 To compile, delete the unused files from the decompiled source: (see [here](https://github.com/Mathe172/NewCommands/blob/master/obsoleteClasses.dat))
 * A line starting with `-` or `+` represents a folder that needs to be modified